Mortgage

 ProsCons

-May result in a greater federal tax savings if you deduct home mortgage interest costs
+You might save on taxes.
+Having LPMI could result in a greater federal tax savings if you deduct home mortgage interest costs.

-Is likely more expensive than PMI in the long run
+You may have higher total loan costs.
+LPMI will likely be more expensive than PMI in the long run.

-You can’t remove LPMI regardless of how much equity you build
+You can’t get rid of LPMI.
+You can’t remove LPMI regardless of how much equity you build.

 Because the cost of LPMI is woven into your mortgage interest rate, you need to refinance or pay off your mortgage to get rid of it.
 If you refinance and don’t have 20% equity in your house yet — maybe because of a cash-out refinance — you’ll still need to pay mortgage insurance on your new home loan.